Do Doctors Have to Accept Medicare Advantage Plans?

 If your doctor does not accept your Medicare Advantage plan, you may consider switching to a different plan during the annual enrollment period.

 This period, which occurs from January 1st to March 31st, allows you to change your plan and ensure coverage for care from your preferred doctor.
-Before switching, consider factors such as network coverage, prescription drug coverage, and additional benefits to make the best choice for your healthcare needs.
+Before switching, consider potential factors such as network coverage, prescription drug coverage, and possible benefits that could make the best choice for your healthcare needs.

 Compare plans and enroll online